 Though the regal outfits form the majority of the stores’ stock, there is also room for alternative styles.
 Some Niño Jesús figures, dressed in doctor’s and surgeon’s uniforms and even accessorized with a tiny face mask, are popular with people that have sick family members.
 Though we couldn’t find the outfit itself, Eric also told The News that uniforms of gas pump attendants have been a particular hit this year, in support of the “gasolinazo” protests.

 The connection between the gas price hike and La Candelaria does not end there.
 This year’s festival has been affected by the increased cost of gas, as hydrocarbon is used in the figurines’ production.
-Though the market seemed busy, prices of the Niños had increased since last year.

 “They’re very important to us as Mexicans,” she said.
 “We are traditional people and we are proud of our traditions.”